 People undergoing detox treatment with the help of methadone must go to a methadone clinic, doctor’s office, or opioid treatment center to receive each dose.
 Those who receive methadone as a treatment for pain may receive smaller prescription doses that they can take home.
 However, this access to methadone, as well as illicit use of methadone, can lead to addiction to the drug.

-Buprenorphine is much newer than methadone, but it effectively works the same way without being as potent a narcotic.
+Many people wonder, “Is Suboxone better than methadone?” or “What is the difference between methadone and Suboxone?”, and the truth is that it can be difficult to make those delineations if you are unsure of what these medications can do.
+Buprenorphine is much newer than methadone, however it effectively works the same way without being as potent a narcotic.
 The drug binds to opioid receptors for a long period of time, offering relief from withdrawal symptoms for people who are working to overcome their addiction to opioid drugs like heroin and OxyContin.

 Unlike methadone, buprenorphine has been approved for use outside of specific clinics.
-Physicians can receive training in how to monitor buprenorphine use and abuse in their patients, along with a waiver from the DEA, and then prescribe the medication in a different clinical setting.
+Physicians can receive training in how to monitor buprenorphine use and misuse in their patients, along with a waiver from the DEA, and then prescribe the medication in a different clinical setting.
 People with buprenorphine prescriptions are carefully monitored by physicians but do not have to take their dose in a specific clinical setting.
-This allows individuals much more freedom to attend rehabilitation, therapy, work, school, family obligations, and support groups, which are all important aspects of living a sober life.

-Naloxone was added to buprenorphine to create Suboxone, in order to prevent abuse of buprenorphine.
-People who struggle with opioid addictions have, in some instances, attempted to abuse buprenorphine by crushing pills and snorting them, or dissolving sublingual tabs in water and injecting the substance.
+Naloxone was added to buprenorphine to create Suboxone, in order to prevent misuse of buprenorphine.
+People who struggle with opioid addictions have, in some instances, attempted to misuse buprenorphine by crushing pills and snorting them, or dissolving sublingual tabs in water and injecting the substance.
 While this does not create significant euphoria like heroin or fentanyl, it can make the person feel “high.”

 Another New York Times article highlights the potential dangers of abusing Suboxone and buprenorphine when the body has no tolerance to opioids.
 Especially when mixed with alcohol or other substances, large doses of Suboxone can lead to overdose the same way that heroin, oxycodone, or morphine can – by depressing breathing until it eventually stops altogether.